THE LENNOX HERITAGE

 West Dunbartonshire's Doors Open Days

-Doors Open Days 2022
+Doors Open Days 2022 and 2024

 DOORS OPEN DAYS are held across Scotland every September.
 In West Dunbartonshire we hold a local programme every two years.
 We have some great venues, some of which are not well known and not usually open to the public, but with the size of our region, this is a practical way of doing it.

 2022 was unusual in that we returned after the long hiatus due to covid.
-With this in mind, we kept the programme of indoor venues limited and proportionally increased the number of outdoor venues and events.
+With this in mind, we kept the program of indoor venues limited and proportionally increased the number of outdoor venues and events.

 Our venues were generally well supported.
 These included the Maid of the Loch, the Alexandria Masonic Lodge, the Denny Tank Museum, the Armed Forces Veterans Association and several churches.
 Knowetop Community Farm was somewhat under-supported, perhaps due to its hidden location.
 The two fire stations that were due to participate declined in deference to the death of Queen Elizabeth just shortly before.
 The churches were amongst those venues which reflected the news of the Queen with floral and other acknowledgements.
 Exhibitions in some libraries and Clydebank Museum were included.